-Let’s discuss the classification of equity shares based on Definition
+Let’s discuss the classification of equity shares based on the Definition

-Bonus shares are additional shares issued to present shareholders at no extra cost based on the number of shares a shareholder holds.
+A company issues bonus shares to present shareholders at no extra cost, based on the number of shares that a shareholder holds.
 These are the company’s accumulated earnings turned into free shares rather than dividends.

 The term “Right Shares” refers to the shares a company provides to its current owners at a reduced price.
 The corporation’s shareholders have the right to approve or reject the offer, and there are minimal conditions for share subscriptions if the shareholder accepts the proposal.

-Sweat equity shares are distributed to staff or directors in exchange for intellectual property rights, know-how, or other value additions to the company.
-These shares are only distributed to employees or directors when exercising their ESOP (Employees Stock Option Plan) grant option.
+The company distributes sweat equity shares to the staff and directors in exchange for intellectual property rights, know-how, or other value additions to the company.
+Companies only distribute these shares to the employees or directors when exercising their ESOP (Employees Stock Option Plan) grant option.